 The history of Medway can be traced back to Roman times when it became a place of some importance, not only due to the river itself, but because it was the main London to Dover road.

 Visitors can discover the history of the Medway area from pre-historic times to the present day at the Guildhall Museum in Rochester.
-Here you can witness the terrible conditions endured by the Napoloenic prisoners in the Hulks Expereince and learn about the life and times of Charles Dickens.
+Here you can witness the terrible conditions endured by the Napoleonic prisoners in the Hulks Experience and learn about the life and times of Charles Dickens.

 The best way to explore Rochester's rich history is on a free 90-minute circular walking tour around the historic city with a local guide from the City of Rochester Society.
 Tours take place from April to October, on selected days.

-In Strood, across the river from Rochester, is the 13th century lodging house, Temple Manor.
-The house played an important role for the Knights Templars during their crusades to the Holy Land.
+In Strood, across the river from Rochester, is the 13th Century lodging house, Temple Manor.
+The house played an important role for the Knights Templar during their crusades to the Holy Land.
 For Victorian industrial heritage a visit to the Old Brook Pumping Station in Chatham is a must.